Parents want to keep their kids safe online. But are parental controls the answer?

 This design is different from our idea of parental controls, Hiniker said, but it could be our best bet in raising children who grow up to have healthy relationships with technology.

 In the end, parents may not be able to find foolproof parental control tools that can shelter their kids from the internet’s imperfections.
 But families can find comfort in the fact that the best control may be the one young people feel as they learn about the powers of being online – all while knowing that they have whatever support they need offline.

 The internet is a great place for families.
 It gives us new opportunities to discover the world, connect with others and just generally make our lives easier and more colorful.
-But it also comes with new challenges and complications for parents raising the next generations.
-Mozilla wants to help parents make the best online decisions for their kids, whatever that looks like, in our latest series, Parental Control.
+But it also comes with new challenges and complications for the people raising the next generations.
+Mozilla wants to help families make the best online decisions, whatever that looks like, with our latest series, The Tech Talk.